Quick Contact

 What is the role of cybersecurity in a software medical device 510(k) submission?

-Cybersecurity is critical for ensuring the safety and effectiveness of software as a medical devices (SaMD).
+Cybersecurity is critical for ensuring the safety and effectiveness of software as a medical devices.
 The FDA requires documentation of cybersecurity measures, including threat modeling, risk assessment, and mitigation strategies.
 Software developers must demonstrate that the software is designed to protect against unauthorized access, data breaches, and other security threats.

 Does I3CGLOBAL request a pre-submission SaMD?